Health and Social Care in Aberdeenshire

 So, do you think we have the right priorities?
 Or do you think we should focus on something else?

 Our services are changing, and we need you to be part of that change.
-So, please let us know what you think by completing the short survey further below.
-It should take around 5 minutes to complete.

 You can read the full plan and a summary version (plan on a page).
 The links are also in the right menu of this page.